 Why Solid Organic is Always a Winner

 There are two sides to measuring the results - What you avoid and what you incur.
 When you succumb to black-hat tactics you devalue your credibility with both your audience and search engines.
 While losing one viewer may not cause a website's owner to lose sleep, getting pulled from Google altogether should be their worst nightmare.
 Just ask any Wix website owner - It's a pretty big deal.
 While they can't tell you everything, Google has explained their basic guidelines and any developer should be familiar with where those lines are.
-If you do cross them, penalties can be applied automatically by algorithm or by a manual site review.
-In either case if you care about the sites long-term viability, these penalties are much worse then the temporary boosts a "Black Hat" tactic can provide.
+If you do cross them, penalties can be applied automatically the algorithm or by a manual site review.
+In either case, if you care about the sites long-term viability, these penalties are much worse then the temporary boosts a "Black Hat" tactic can provide.
 Like almost everything else in life - Chasing a short-term gain is NOT worth risking your credibility.
 If you've sent a clear indication that your trying to "game the system", you've shown your colors and redeeming yourself in the eyes of Google can be arduous if not impossible.

 To be frank - Anyone with a few years in SEO has tip-toed on this line.
-SEO specialists are put in an awkward position - Needing to provide clients with real world results in a timely manner, but also to remain mindful that solid growth takes time.
-In my experience this is why being upfront with clients about expectations is so important.
+SEO specialists are put in an awkward position - Needing to provide clients with real-world results in a timely manner, but also to remain mindful that solid growth takes time.
+In my experience, this is why being upfront with clients about expectations is so important.
 Organic SEO is a marathon and if this picture is presented accurately, most clients will be understanding and ultimately happy that you've put their brand ahead of immediate gains.
 When done properly - this approach creates a small boost in daily traffic, better quality metrics (like "pages-per-visit" & "time on site"), a push in brand value, a larger social network, and the opportunity to create more conversions.
 Adjusting your approach to better suit organic search is really just about improving best practices and applying them to your regular posts.
-If the past is any indicator, these "best practices" will change - but quality content has an intrinsic value and that is a reality that will never change.
+If the past is any indicator, these "best-practices" will change - but quality content has an intrinsic value and that is a reality that will never change.